TheNexusAvenger/Nexus-Instance/docs/getting-started/classes/nexusinstance.md

 Adds a [`NexusPropertyValidator`](propertyvalidator/nexuspropertyvalidator.md)
 to validate changes to properties when the property is changed.

+### `NexusInstance:AddGenericPropertyFinalizer(Callback<Name,Value>)`
+Adds a finalizer for when a property is set.
+This is intended to prevent invoking changed events if there is a problem.

+### `NexusInstance:AddPropertyFinalizer(PropertyName,Callback<Name,Value>)`
+Adds a finalizer for when a given property is set.
+This is intended to prevent invoking changed events if there is a problem.

 ### `NexusInstance:LockProperty(PropertyName)`
 Locks a property from being modified.
 If changing the property is attempted, an error will be thrown saying `"PROPERTY_NAME is read-only."`